Nikhil-Jagtap619/Nifty500-Technical-Analysis/README.md

 ## 📁 Files

 - `nifty500.ipynb` – Python script to simulate the strategy
-- `ind_nifty500list.xlsx` – Excel output with trades and results
+- `ind_nifty500list.xlsx` – Company list with other information
 - `Trading_Strategy_Explanation.pdf` – Simple explanation of strategy for non-technical users

 ---